 In the event that you use this information in this eBook without your doctor's or health practitioner's approval, you prescribe for yourself.
-Internet advice or selfhelp advice is never a substitute for the advice of a medical professional.
+Internet advice or self-help advice is never a substitute for the advice of a medical professional.

 Always consult a physician before beginning a diet or health program.

-We at, hcgdiettips.com, cannot be held liable for any misuse of its products or recommendations.
+Hcgdiettips.com, and any persons associated therein, cannot be held liable for any misuse of its products or recommendations.
 The information in this eBook is for educational purposes and is intended to be used in conjunction with the A.T.W.
-Simmeons Weight loss Cure Program.
+Simeon's Weight loss Cure Program.